pmean/build-website/text/04/secondary-uses.md

 > Data/materials collected during standard of care potentially falls
 > under a different standard.
 >
-> It\'s more important than ever to have clear and understandable
+> It's more important than ever to have clear and understandable
 > informed consent forms because if you are sued, it will be scrutinized
-> by a judge and/or jury with a typical lay person\'s understanding of
+> by a judge and/or jury with a typical lay person's understanding of
 > the issues.
 >
 > If you store records of your own practice in a separate location, then
 > be careful.
-Even if you do nothing \"researchy\" with the data right
+Even if you do nothing "researchy" with the data right
 > away, you should submit a general databanking protocol to the IRB with
 > continuing review every year.
 The protocol would describe how you will
 > store the records, what information will be stored, and what security